 Kaashifah has extensive experience in leading people and teams through complexity and risk as well as design, construction, and project management of civil engineering infrastructure.
-She has been with the SBIDZ-LC since 2014 and now serves as the Acting Chief Executive Officer of the Saldanha Bay IDZ Licencing Company SOC Ltd. She is responsible and accountable to the Board of Directors for the management of the company and delivery of the SBIDZ’s mandate and operationalisation strategy.
+She has been with the SBIDZ-LC since 2014 and now serves as the Chief Executive Officer of the Saldanha Bay IDZ Licencing Company SOC Ltd. She is responsible and accountable to the Board of Directors for the management of the company and delivery of the SBIDZ’s mandate and operationalisation strategy.

 BSc in Civil Engineering

 Herman completed his articles at Ernst & Young and later joined the Department of Economic Development and Tourism.
 He was appointed as Chief Financial Officer of the SBIDZ LiCo in 2014, following his 2007, appointment as Chief Financial Officer for the Western Cape Tourism Authority, Cape Town Routes Unlimited (CTRU).He has extensive experience in organisational governance, compliance and policy development and under his leadership, the organisations he has worked for have achieved clean audits over the past 11 years.

 B.Com.
 Accounting and Finance

 Chief Operations Officer